Dew Zapper

 Introduction

-• Heating System for telescopes/lenses/finders etc.
+• Homemade Heating System for telescopes/lenses/finders etc.

 • Uses 12 volt supply – safe!